Cartersville man found guilty of helping dispose of dismembered West Virginia woman's body

 He's the fourth man to be convicted in the case.

-Terrick Robinson, of Cartersville, was convicted in Jan.
-2020 in the case and was sentenced to life in prison.
-William Gregory Chappell, 34, and Joel Macario Jimenez, 39, both of Cartersville have pleaded guilty to meth distribution conspiracy charges and are still awaiting sentencing.
+Terrick Robinson, of Cartersville, was convicted in January 2020 and was sentenced to life in prison.
+William Gregory Chappell, 34, and Joel Macario Jimenez, 39, both of Cartersville, have pleaded guilty to meth distribution conspiracy charges and are awaiting sentencing.

 After Courtney DuBois of Fairmont, West Virginia, overdosed in a motel room, Jimenez and Chappell left Robinson.
 Robinson then called Banks, who the Telegram reported then drove eight hours from Georgia and through West Virginia to retrieve Robinson and DuBois’s body.